 Pop-up alerts, video alerts and scrolling ticker tape can be used to send important information that you need employees to know about – and can, in many cases, replace the need to attend meetings.
+For example, you can use these tools to deliver joining letter after COVID-19.
 With an employee app you can also reach your employees 24/7, whether they are working from home or working in the office.

 Good communication helps to maintain and build your corporate culture and boost internal engagement.
 Passive tools like custom corporate wallpapers, screensavers and lock screens can help reinforce branding and internal campaigns while surveys, polls and quizzes can help management keep in touch with employees and get two-way feedback.

 Cybersecurity threats have been increasing year on year, and 2020 was the worst on record.
 Threats continue to be more and more sophisticated, leaving companies vulnerable and exposed.
 Added to this, having employees work remotely opens up even more risk from hackers as people access corporate systems on unsecured internet connections or by using personal devices.